With all the talk of rising interest rates, it’s natural for consumers to assume that the rates on their bank accounts are headed up too.

 Even if the Fed is raising rates, banks and other financial institutions don’t necessarily follow, at least not immediately.
 They may decide it doesn’t fit into their business and profit strategies to raise rates on customer accounts.
 They may also be counting on the fact that banking customers often experience inertia when it comes to switching to a higher paying bank, especially if they have been using an established institution for a long period of time.

 Understanding why your bank account interest rates don’t move in tandem with the Fed’s actions can help determine if you should make a change.
 If you’re not satisfied with the interest you’re currently earning on your accounts, you may want to consider an online bank account like SoFi’s all-in-one Checking and Savings account.
-When you open an account with direct deposit, you can earn a whopping 2.00% APY.
+When you open an account with direct deposit, you can earn a competitive APY.
 Plus, you won’t pay any account fees.

 Photo credit: iStock/Brankospejs